 In Lightroom Classic CC (7.3 or newer) you get more profiles with names like Adobe Color, Adobe Landscape, Adobe Vivid and so on.
 They have also been moved to the Basic panel.

-Earlier versions of Lightroom only had Adobe Standard as a Profile choice.
+The earliest versions of Lightroom only had Adobe Standard as a Profile choice.
 This probably explains why the Camera Calibration panel was placed at the bottom.
 The profile setting wasn’t overly important as there was only one choice.

 Profile and developing choices in Lightroom’s Develop module

 So, how much of a difference does the Profile setting make to your processing?
 Consider this photo, taken in China.
 I took it with an EOS 5D Mark II, and set the Profile to Camera Standard in Lightroom.
 This color profile, on Canon cameras, gives saturated reds and good contrast.
 The result is a colorful, saturated photo.

 My technique has evolved since then, so I developed the photo again starting with the Camera Faithful profile.
 This profile is designed to render colors accurately.
 The red isn’t so intense, and allows the texture of the buddha head to show through.
 With that as my starting point I processed the photo in a different way, one that gives the photo a more natural look and brings out the textures.

 One Raw file, two approaches to developing and two very different outcomes.
 It all started with the choice of color profile.
 That set the overall look of the photo – selecting a different profile the second time around sent me along a different processing path.